 The Statute of Limitations will be tolled, or paused, under the following circumstances:

-– if you are not a resident of the state of Illinois.
-This usually applies to cases in which the criminal defendant fleas the jurisdiction, or the state of Illinois.
+– if you are not a resident of the State of Illinois.
+This usually applies to cases in which the criminal defendant flees the jurisdiction, or the State of Illinois.
 That’s so if you think that by leaving the state you can avoid having criminal charges filed against you by “running out the clock”, you will be wrong and this will not work.